habari-extras/markup/readme.txt

 1. Got to the plugins page of your Habari admin panel.
 2. Click on the Deactivate button.
-3. Delete the markItUp directory from your user/plugins directory.
+3. Delete the markup directory from your user/plugins directory.
 4. Delete the plugins configuration entries from the Options table.

 Cleanup